Esri/nearby-javascript/documentation/index.md

 ### Device location

-The Nearby App uses a _mapless app pattern_ by first presenting a list of nearby places on a mobile device.
+Nearby Places uses a _mapless app pattern_ by first presenting a list of nearby places on a mobile device.
 Since the app starts with a list, rather than a map, the device location is obtained using the browsers [Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API).
 When used on a desktop browser, the application loads both the list of places and the map.

 The device location is provided via a [custom React hooks](https://reactjs.org/docs/hooks-custom.html).